Corteva Symposia Series Presents:

 Organizing Committee

-The Plant Sciences Symposium Organizing Committee is student led with a faculty advisor.
+The Plant Sciences Symposium Organizing Committee is primarily student-led, with a faculty advisor.

 Grey Monroe PhD

-Faculty Advisor, Assistant Professor in Plant Sciences, plant genome evolution
+Faculty Advisor, Assistant Professor in Plant Sciences, focus on plant genome evolution.

 David Mitchell